Jisoo-Min/amazon-lookout-for-vision-workshop/README.md

 This is an example of the dashboard we're going to make.
 This workshop only uses simple data to create dashboards as shown below.
 You can create a dashboard in a variety of historical data you've collected.

 ![dashboard](resources/images/quicksight-dashboard.png)

+---

+### Dataset
+The dataset we use is a subset of the [casting product image data for quality inspection](https://www.kaggle.com/ravirajsinh45/real-life-industrial-dataset-of-casting-product) dataset from Kaggle.